HGO-Team/HGOLiteGithub/README.md

-How to install HGO Lite Github - presented by Cass, your Corporate Overlady
+How to install HGO Lite Github:
 1) Download the mod, check your download directory (usually ThisPC/Downloads)
 2) Unzip the modfile.
 Make sure the folder name is still HGOLiteGithub, and if isn't rename it.
 3) Enter the folder, Take out the .MOD file (the file called HGOLiteGithub.mod) and put it outside the folder into whatever directory you downloaded the mod into.